fvilmos/tello_serial/README.md

 #Tello Drone Serial Terminal with ESP8266

-Tello is a great drone for progrmmers, provides an SDK which allows to command the drone over UDP messages.
+Tello is a great drone for programmers, provides an SDK that allows to command the drone over UDP messages.
-When the Tello is powered, creats an access point, you need to connect to it in order to be able to communicate...not a good option, if you are connected to the internet ower Wifi.
+When the Tello is powered, creates an access point, you need to connect to it to be able to communicate...not a good option, if you are connected to the internet ower Wifi.

 Using a small ESP8266 - ESP-01 module and a serial programmer, this can be bridged.
-This projects creates an UDP to serial translation / communication to the Tello.
+This project creates a UDP to serial translation/communication to the Tello.

 <p align="center">